mohanmca/MohanLearningGround/src/main/md/Mind/Concentration.md

 ## [Swami Sarvapriyananda-"Secret of Concentration" at IIT Kanpur](https://www.youtube.com/watch?v=BGswR0tMqCM)

 ## Conentration
-* Whatever you need to acheive, you require conentration, conentration gives **richer experience**.
+* Whatever you need to achieve, you require concentration, concentration gives **richer experience**.
 * The degree between ordinary and extra-ordinary person lies in degree of concentration
 * Quality of life
   * Life depends on quality of experience
-  * Experience depends on quality  of conentration
+  * Experience depends on quality  of concentration
 * We all have limited cognitive capacity
 * We are 128 bit processing person
 * when we use all of that 128 bit, will ignore everything else like hunger, weather, senses.
-Becuase there is no bandwidth
+Because there is no bandwidth
 * 128 bit is based on book Flow, fact may vary but context remains same.
-* Choose what to conentrate on, how much you want to concentrate-on.
+* Choose what to concentrate on, how much you want to concentrate-on.
-* Milton - “The mind is its own place, and in itself can make a heaven of hell, a hell of heaven..”
+* Milton - "The mind is its own place, and in itself can make a heaven of hell, a hell of heaven.."
   * By choosing what to concentrate
   * By choosing how much to concentrate